gvwilson/sdxjs/layout-engine/index.md

     cap: 'Render blocks by drawing child nodes on top of parent nodes.'
 }) %>

-Making our pretend screen is a simple matter of creating an array of arrays:
+Our pretended screen is just an array of arrays of characters:

 <%- include('/inc/keep.html', {file: 'render.js', key: 'makeScreen'}) %>